 Information about the emissions performance of all Ford vehicles sold in the U.S. can be found at the EPA’s Green Vehicles site.

 Since 1990, we have decreased the non-CO2 tailpipe emissions from our vehicles sold in Europe by up to 90 percent through the development of a new generation of downsized, high-efficiency gasoline- and diesel-powered vehicles with improved engine technologies and high-tech exhaust gas treatment devices.
 As part of these emissions-reduction efforts, all of our diesel engines are now fitted with a maintenance-free diesel particulate filter system that requires no additives for filter regeneration.

 Further air-quality improvements have been generated as we have introduced vehicles equipped with technology to meet the more-stringent Euro 5 emissions standards.
-In 2010, for example, Ford introduced the 1.6L and 2.0L GTDI Ecoboost™ engines in Europe.
+We currently offer three variants of our GTDI EcoBoost® engine in Europe: the 1.6-liter, 2.0-liter, and 3-cylinder 1.0-liter EcoBoost engines.
 These are among the most technologically advanced engines in production, combining high-pressure direct injection, a low-inertia turbo and twin independent variable cam timing.
-They join an all-new lineup of high-efficiency common rail diesel engines all complying with Euro 5 emissions levels.
-All of our new passenger cars registered as of January 1, 2006, and all light-duty vehicles registered as of January 1, 2007, comply with the Euro 4 standard.
+They join our lineup of high-efficiency common rail diesel engines all complying with Euro 5 emissions levels.
+In 2012, Ford also launched a new version of the 1.6-liter Ford Duratorq® TDCi engine, featuring the first lean NOx-adsorbing technology in a Ford diesel, as well as a completely redesigned common rail injection system to deliver more precise control and increased combustion efficiency.
+All of our new passenger cars registered as of January 1, 2011, and all light-duty vehicles registered as of January 1, 2012, comply with the Euro 5 standard.

 Grams per mile